-Ceva Sante Animale (for TILDREN) and Dechra, Ltd. (for OSPHOS) are required to submit to FDA all reports of adverse drug experiences that they receive.
+Ceva Sante Animale (for TILDREN) and Dechra, Ltd. (for OSPHOS) are required to submit to FDA all reports of adverse drug events and product defects that they receive.
 FDA reviews the reports to identify potential safety and effectiveness concerns that may not have been apparent at the time of drug approval.
 FDA conducts this post-marketing monitoring to make sure that TILDREN and OSPHOS continue to meet the required standards for safety and effectiveness established during the approval process.

 The package insert for TILDREN has a section called “Information for Owners” and the package insert for OSPHOS has a similar section called “Information for Horse Owners.”
 These sections may help you in your communication with clients regarding both drugs.

 A main benefit of using an FDA-approved equine drug is that you know the drug is safe and effective in horses when used according to the label.
 A second benefit is that the label is written specifically for horses and includes all necessary information, including associated risks, so you can use the drug safely and effectively in your patients.

 FDA rigorously evaluates an animal drug before approving it.
 As part of the approval process, the drug company must prove to FDA that:

 - The drug is safe and effective for a specific use in a specific animal species;

 - The manufacturing process is adequate to preserve the drug’s identity, strength, quality, and purity.
-The drug company must show that the drug can be consistently produced from batch to batch; and
+The company must show that the drug can be consistently produced from batch to batch; and

 - The drug’s labeling is truthful, complete, and not misleading.

 FDA’s role does not stop after the agency approves an animal drug.
 As long as the drug company markets the animal drug, the agency continues to monitor:

 - The drug’s safety and effectiveness.
 Sometimes, the agency’s post-approval monitoring uncovers safety and effectiveness issues that were unknown at the time of approval;